IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CostingDetails.md

 * Maybe don't use a monoid to accumulate costs in `Restricting` mode.
 Michael has suggested using `STRef`s to accumulate costs, but I haven't tried that yet because it'd require some monadic re-plumbing.
-* Try to work out exactly what's causing the memory leak mentioned above so that we can be careful to avoid it in future.